 San Carlos Cathedral

-For a glimpse of the oldest building in Monterey, visit the Royal Presidio Chapel of San Carlos Borromeo.
-Also known as the San Carlos Cathedral, this beautiful church is the longest continuously-running parish in California.
-The first mass was said on June 3, 1770.
+For a glimpse of the oldest building still standing in Monterey, visit the Royal Presidio Chapel of San Carlos Borromeo.
+Also known as San Carlos Cathedral, this beautiful church is the longest continuously-running parish in California.
+The first mass there was held on June 3, 1770.

 5. Hike Up and Down the Monterey Coast

-Unsurprisingly, this stunning coastline has countless opportunities to hike.
+The stunning coastline offers plenty of opportunities for hiking up and down the coast.
 In fact, we think that exploring the local parks and trails is one of the best activities in Monterey.

 Hikes don’t have to be all-day, calorie-burning expeditions.
-There are trails in this area for all levels and time constraints.
-Here are a couple of our favorite hikes and walks in the Monterey, CA area.
+There are trails in this area for all skill levels and time constraints.
+Here are just a few of our favorite hikes and walks in the Monterey, CA area:

 Monterey Coastal Recreation Trail

-Our first pick is all about convenience, but it delivers on the views too.
-The 18-mile Monterey Coastal Recreation Trail follows the scenic coastline from Castroville to Pacific Grove, winding right past Cannery Row, Fisherman’s Wharf and the Monterey Bay Aquarium.
-It is paved and flat, making it ideal for all fitness levels.
+Our first pick is all about convenience, but it delivers on views too.
+The 18-mile Monterey Coastal Recreation Trail follows the coast from Castroville to Pacific Grove, winding right past Cannery Row, Fisherman’s Wharf and the Monterey Bay Aquarium.
+It’s paved and flat, making it ideal for all fitness levels.

 The Monterey Coastal Trail is also perfect for biking!
-Rent bikes in Cannery Row and enjoy a smooth ride along the water, looking for wildlife.
+You can rent bikes in Cannery Row and enjoy a smooth ride along the water, looking for wildlife.
 Just watch out for pedestrians on the shared path!

 Our favorite stops along this trail include Lovers Point Park and Beach in Pacific Grove and, of course, all of the mouthwatering food along Cannery Row.
 Stop and fuel up for the rest of the trail.